swedenconnect/technical-framework/ELN-0600 - Swedish eID Framework - Introduction.md

 standardized messages and consume identity assertions that also have a standardized format.

-The Swedish eID Framework is built upon the interoperability profile ”SAML V2.0 Deployment Profile for Federation Interoperability”
+The Swedish eID Framework is influenced by the interoperability profile ”SAML V2.0 Deployment Profile for Federation Interoperability”
 \[[SAML2Int](#saml2int)\].
 This profile is supported by several commercial products and vendors as well as open source libraries.
 This facilitates